shinygnu/hebdon.github.io/index.md

 This website is meant as a collection of personal works.
 Enjoy!

-# Resources for Graduate Students     :ATTACH:
+# Resources for Graduate Students

----
+./img/yalebranfordpostcard.jpg